 Talc Mesothelioma Verdicts: Billions in Jury Awards

-From $1.5 billion to $966 million, juries are awarding massive verdicts in talc mesothelioma cases.
+From $1.56 billion to hundreds of millions, juries are awarding massive verdicts in talc mesothelioma cases.
 Complete tracking of every major award.

 Talc Mesothelioma Verdicts: Billions in Jury Awards